 The other night we had friends over for backyard barbecue and the cedar patio table I made a couple of years ago – while perfectly functional and great for keeping dog noses away from food – was also a bit of a visual barrier when having a conversation.
 I can’t explain it exactly, but the height and the colour were just too heavy for the casual atmosphere.

 I finally had an excuse to try making a round patio coffee table and I couldn’t wait to get started!
+Maybe people have reservation about making or purchasing outdoor furniture due to the weather.
+Fortunately, there is allweather wicker furniture available.

 I should premise this with “this is made entirely from scrap wood”.
 It’s not a scrap wood project, you’ll need a few longer pieces, but I wasn’t sure I could do it, so I just used what I had on-hand which included pine and cedar as you’ll see in the photos.